xavierliancw/iOSDevelopment-Basics-Examination/README.md

 - [ ] Successfully build and run your project afterwards
 - [ ] Make sure all features from "pepper" are not lost in the merge
 - [ ] Make sure none of your work is lost either
+- [ ] Remove the 1:1 aspect ratio constraint on the "Modal" button in CVAutomobile.xib
+- [ ] Replace it with a fixed width constraint with constant 100
+- [ ] Remove the 1:1 aspect ratio constraint fon the "Push" button in CVAutomobile.xib
+- [ ] Replace it with a fixed width constraint with constant 100

 ### Task "cactus"
 - [ ] Solve the travelling salesman problem